-(This needs to be done by a competent technical individual that has practical experience with compressed air/gas systems and their capabilities.)

-First, determine any product specific requirements for the air/gas.

-Second, determine if the product specific requirements for the air/gas system can be met by the system's theoretical capability.
-If not, the system may need to be redesigned.

-Third, perform a set of baseline analytical tests on the components and contaminates that are the best fit to measure the system's capability.

-Fourth, write a pass/fail specification for all appropriate component or contaminate requirements that will show if the air/gas system is operating properly to meet the all the product specific requirements.
+- (This needs to be done by a competent technical individual that has practical experience with compressed air/gas systems and their capabilities.) - First, determine any product specific requirements for the air/gas. - Second, determine if the product specific requirements for the air/gas system can be met by the system's theoretical capability.
+If not, the system may need to be redesigned or the specific requirement needs to be adjusted to meet your specifications. - Third, perform a set of baseline analytical tests on the components and contaminates that are the best fit to measure the system's capability. - ➤ Fourth, write a pass/fail specification for all appropriate component or contaminate requirements that will show if the air/gas system is operating properly to meet the all the product specific requirements.